-Friday Photos: The Walker’s Point Swimming Pool
+Friday Photos: The Walker’s Point Swimming Hole

-The Walker’s Point Swimming Pool
+The Walker’s Point Swimming Hole

-Mandel's new apartment building will soon start to rise from large hole.
+Mandel's new apartment building will soon start to rise from large, pool-like hole.

 If you didn’t know better you might think S. 5th St. in Walker’s Point was soon to be home to a new aquatics center.